fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 Whenever you open the project board, it will have the following 6 tabs:

 - `Personal Tasks` - Tasks assigned to you
-- `General` - General task, not related to the API, the site or the admin panel
+- `General` - General task, not related to the API, the site, or the admin panel
 - `API` - Tasks regarding the API backend
 - `Site` - Tasks regarding the front-end client
 - `Admin` - Tasks regarding the admin panel